Lymphatic Drainage Massage Machine: When Studios Need Both Chair + Pressotherapy

 Modern commercial chairs combine multiple modalities: 3D or 4D roller systems that traverse an L-track or S-track from neck to glutes, providing kneading, shiatsu, rolling, and tapping; body-scan technology that maps the user’s spine for personalized program adjustment; air-pressure massage modules in the seat, back, and calves; calf compression with adjustable intensity; heat therapy panels in the lumbar zone; and foot reflexology rollers.
 Premium models add Bluetooth audio, memory user presets, and adjustable recline angles.
 Sessions typically run 30 to 60 minutes.

-Vacuactivus De-Stress Lounge zero gravity massage chair models combine these features into a commercial-grade chassis built for daily multi-client use in wellness and recovery studios.
-The zero gravity massage chair sits in a different equipment category from body contouring equipment like pressotherapy systems: the chair is positioned as a relaxation and venous-return tool, while body contouring equipment in the lymphatic drainage category targets treatment-tier outcomes.
+Vacuactivus zero-gravity massage chair products (De-Stress Lounge line) combine these features into a commercial-grade chassis built for daily multi-client use in wellness and recovery studios.
 For studio operators comparing massage chair investment economics specifically, see Massage Chair Cost: True Investment for Wellness and Recovery Studios which covers the full cost analysis.

 Do You Need Both?
 Client Flow Analysis